SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 have been removed from the exposition when you intend to share or publish it.

+### Notes and User Roles

+If an exposition is submitted to a portal the notes created by the different users involved (authors, portal admins, editor, reviewers) have different visibilities.
+Notes left by the author are visible to the admin and to the editor.
+Notes left by the reviewer are visible to the admin (though not the author or editor) and notes left to the editor are visible to the author and admin (though not to the review).

 ### Text Style Options

 You can use the buttons to directly add the basic stylings,